MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     3 │  6 │
     =#

-In DataKnots, query parameters passed in to the `run` command permit external data to be used within query expressions.
+In DataKnots, query parameters permit external data to be used within query expressions.
 Parameters that are defined with `Given` can be used to remember values and reuse them.

 ### Records & Labels